Want to safely move your computer?

 Protecting Your Data

-• External hard drives – external hard drives cost about $50 and can store many times the amount of information on your computer.
+• External hard drives – External hard drives cost about $50 and can store many times the amount of information on your computer.
 Most can fit in your pocket and be used to transfer your data between computers.
 They’re a good thing to have even if you’re not moving.

-• The cloud – there are many online databases that allow you to store your information on them.
+• The cloud – There are many online databases that allow you to store your information on them.
 Most are free up to a certain extent, but if you want to store all your pictures and music, expect to pay a fee.

-• Zip drives – zip drives are like mini external hard drives.
+• Zip drives – Zip drives are like mini external hard drives.
 They won’t be able to fit everything, but most can fit your most essential information.

-• Blank discs – you can buy 10 or so blank discs and burn your most important information onto them.
+• Blank discs – You can buy 10 or so blank discs and burn your most important information onto them.

 Shutting Down

 When you’ve backed up your data and are ready to move, you can shut down your computer.
-Be sure to power down the monitor, main unit, any external devices before you begin unplugging everything.
-Once you’ve powered down, begin unplugging all power cords, followed by the cables connecting your peripherals.
-Wrap cables and cords carefully and mark them with a piece of masking tape, making note of which cable goes into which device.
-It’s also a good idea to take the print cartridges out of your printer before you pack it up.
+Be sure to power down the monitor, main unit, any external devices before unplugging everything.

 Packing Your Hard Drive, Monitor and External Devices

-• Protect your screen – Place a covering over the screen of your monitor to prevent scratching.
-Your tower or hard drive needs to be packed in whatever direction keeps the motherboard lying flat.
+• Watch the motherboard – Your tower or hard drive needs to be packed in whatever direction keeps the motherboard lying flat.
 Consult your manual if you are unsure which direction this is.

 Return to: Specialty Moves